In this science activity, children will explore chemical reactions with baking soda and vinegar!

-- containers to hold the liquid (We used glass jars.)
+- Containers to hold the liquid (We used glass jars like these.)

 - Find an area to conduct your experiment.
-It’s going to get messy!
-The best place for us to do ours was outside on our backyard deck.
+We chose to do ours outside on our backyard deck.
 (Once we were done, clean-up was easy!
 All we had to do was pick up the materials and then hose the deck down.)

 - Place all your materials out where they are easily accessible to your child.